 - 50% blood volume loss (40ml/kg) within 3 hrs or,

 - a rate of blood loss of 2 – 3ml / kg per minute

 Or, signs of continuing shock following 40ml/kg crystalloid and/or colloid resuscitation for acute haemorrhage

-AND a consultant with experience in the management of massive haemorrhage authorises its use – usually a surgeon, anaesthetist, intensivist, neonatologist or A&E consultant.
+A consultant with experience in the management of massive haemorrhage authorises activation of the guideline – usually a surgeon, anaesthetist, intensivist, neonatologist or A&E consultant.

 This guideline does not cover the investigation of the source of the bleeding but assumes that all appropriate measures to identify and stop the bleeding are ongoing.

-This guideline does not cover the management of bleeding in neonates or paediatrics per se but rather the appropriate use of blood components for the resuscitation of victims of massive haemorrhage.
+This guideline does not cover the management of bleeding in neonates or paediatrics per se but rather the appropriate use of blood components for the resuscitation of patients experiencing massive haemorrhage.
 The guideline assumes that all necessary measures to identify and control bleeding sites are on-going.
-Furthermore effort must be directed at preventing hypothermia by the use of fluid warmers and external warming devices (e.g. Bair hugger or overhead warmer).
+Furthermore, effort must be directed at preventing hypothermia by the use of fluid warmers and external warming devices (e.g. Bair hugger or overhead warmer).

 In event of massive haemorrhage: